Turkish name: Given names

 Ideological concerns of the families can also affect naming behaviour.
 Some religious families give first or second names of Arabic origin, which can be names of important figures in the religion of Islam such as Muhammed and Ali.
 The Arabic-origin names may also be adjectives such as Münci and Mebrure.
 Some of these names have evolved in time, differentiating from the Arabic original, as in the case of Mehmet (although the original name [Muhammed] also began to be used after the switch to the Latin alphabet distinguished the two spellings).
 Another change is for linguistic reasons such as in the case of Vahdettin (from Vahideddin), Sadettin (from Sa'adeddin), or Nurettin (from Nureddin).

-Some Turkish people with a middle name are commonly referred to with just one of these names, while others are referred to with both.
+Some Turkish people with multiple given names are commonly referred to with just one of these names, while others are referred to with both.
 For example, the writer Ferit Orhan Pamuk is commonly known simply as Orhan Pamuk, but another writer, Ahmet Hamdi Tanpınar, is known with both given names.
 Many Turkish people with more than one given name, like Orhan Pamuk, are often known and called by the name preceding their surname, as opposed to Western naming conventions.
 Turkish spells two-part names separately, which is different from some other Turkic languages, like Tatar (Möxəmmətğayaz: Muhammed Ayaz).
 Thus, "Ayaz” in a name like Muhammed Ayaz İshaki is not exactly a middle name as usually understood in European context.

 Some of the given names from earlier periods are still in use such as Öner and Rasih.